borkdude/blog/posts/babashka-cli.md

 [Babashka CLI](https://github.com/babashka/cli) is a new library for command line argument parsing.
 The main ideas:

-- Put as little effort as possible into turning a clojure function into a CLI, similar to `-X` style invocations.
+- Put as little effort as possible into turning a Clojure function into a CLI, similar to `-X` style invocations.
 For lazy people like me!
 If you are not familiar with `clj -X`, read the docs [here](https://clojure.org/reference/deps_and_cli#_execute_a_function).